okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/oauth-openid/index.md

 | Trusted                 | [Interaction Code](#interaction-code-flow)            | &#9989;          | &#9989;      |
 | Service                 | [Client Credentials](#client-credentials-flow)                  | &#9989;          | &#10060;     |

-> **Note**: The OAuth 2.0 [SAML 2.0 Assertion flow](#saml-20-assertion-flow) is also available.
+> **Note**: There's also an OAuth 2.0 [SAML 2.0 Assertion flow](#saml-20-assertion-flow).
 This flow is intended for client applications that want to use an existing trust relationship without a direct user approval step at the authorization server.
 It supports access and ID tokens.

 ### What kind of client are you building?